JonaKao/Reinforcement-Learning-for-Chess-from-Scratch/README.md

 This images shows the results of Run16 which included a movement penalty, increased exploration (by raising of the ent_coef) as well as a tweaking of the capture rewards.
 At 6M randomized openings were intitally introduced to break deadlock of immediate, memorized checkmate.

 ![Reward Curve](TensorBoardData20MRun16.png)

-After increasing the scope of the random openings to force the bot to play in more complex and variable positions, I introduced a capped stockfish bot at 1320 elo to continue the training.

-![Stockfish Reward Curve]